mahipal-z/Mahipal-Z-Portfolio/README.md

-# Mahipal Z. Project Portfolio

-Listed below are the data driven projects I have worked on.
-This page gives an idea about how various business problems can be solved with the help of data science tools and technology.
+__Listed below are the data driven projects I have worked on.
+This page gives an idea about how various business problems can be solved with the help of data science tools and technology.__

 ## PART-1: Data Analysis and Visualization